 Why Visit The Caribbean?

 The Caribbean is a series of islands surrounding the Caribbean Sea located in North, Central, and South America.
+From Cuba to Puerto Rico, Dominican Republic to Haití, there are many places to see.
 With over 700 different Islands, cays, reefs, and islets, the Caribbean is a famous tourist destination.
 Sparkling turquoise water, palm trees, balmy weather, and life close to the sea are all reasons people are pulled to the Caribbean.
 It’s also home to a wide variety of cultures and groups, offering rich cuisines and cultural experiences in addition to the tranquillity of the natural landscape.

 While the majority of the nations within the Caribbean have relaxed travel and visa restrictions, it’s important to note that each country has its own travel requirements.
 It’s usually a good idea to have your visas pre-arranged before you arrive to avoid the risk of being turned away at the border.